 Dividends are either mailed as cheques, sent as electronic funds transfer, or directly deposited in your account (for those banking with Kindred Credit Union) depending on which method you indicated was preferred.
 Due to maximum daily transfer limits, dividend payments via direct deposit or electronic funds transfer may not be completed immediately, but will appear in your account in a few days.
 To change your method of dividend payment, please contact accounting.

 CED Co-op performed the first repurchase of Class A Preference Shares on December 15, 2017.
 We repurchased 2.17% of shares outstanding, rounded up to the nearest share for each individual’s holdings.
 The shares were bought back at their par value of $5.
 CED Co-op plans to continue repurchases each December in a similar manner so that our shares outstanding are reduced over the lifetime of our generation contracts.

-Payments for registered investments are made in cash into your CWCF registered account.
+Payments for registered investments are made in cash into your CWCF or Questrade registered account.
 This money can be withdrawn (a fee applies), moved to a registered account with another organization (a fee applies), or transferred to another investment within the CWCF.

 Yes, you can transfer your investment with CED Co-op to a new registered account with the Canadian Worker Co-op Federation (CWCF).
 The CWCF will charge a fee for this transaction.
 Please contact us for more information.

 Due to the great success and volume of investments we have received, we are finding it takes approximately 4-6 weeks to process the cheques and transfers.
 You will receive a statement from CWCF in the mail for your records.
 You can always reach us toll free at 1- 855-274-6890 to answer any questions you may have.

 CWCF produces their statements on September 16th each year (this date is based on their own internal audit, not a reflection of your CED Co-op investments).
 They will issue an account statement annually at this time.